SavNov/Writing/Jason Grace/Jason Grace Ending.md

 Not Vulcan.
 Hephaestus.

+Jason realized he wasn't the only person here that was fireproof.

 "Leo, of course he's not okay!
 Look at him!"
 The girl said.

-Shifting eyes, purple and green and blue and every color in-between.
+Shifting eyes, purple, and green and blue, and every color in-between.
 Beauty.
 Change.

 Venus.
 No, not Venus either.
 Aphrodite.